bhushanmaghade/LocNet/Readme.md

 # LocNet: GNSS Position Optimizer

-**LocNet** is an advanced tool designed to estimate the **True Position** from noisy GNSS (Global Navigation Satellite System) data.
+**LocNet** is a tool designed to estimate the **True Position** from noisy GNSS (Global Navigation Satellite System) data.
 It leverages a combination of statistical methods, recursive estimation, and deep learning architectures to correct GPS drift and improve accuracy.

 ---